ascelin/ascelin.github.io/_posts/2022-09-20-resources-for-dealing-with-eco-grief-in-higher-eduation.md

 Practice**

-In late 2021, I helped run four community of practice (CoP) sessions open to all staff at RMIT University to explore strategies for reducing eco-greif and eco-anxiety in our teaching for staff and students.
+In late 2021, I helped run four community of practice (CoP) sessions open to all staff at RMIT University to explore strategies for reducing eco-grief and eco-anxiety in our teaching for staff and students.
 We aimed to cover three aspects: the staff experience (week 1); the teaching experience (week 2); and the student experience (week 3).
 Week 4 was a general discussion bringing everything together.
 Part of the aim of the CoP was also to start developing a library of activities for us to use